Massive Rescue Effort Underway In Chile

 GPS Tracking Technology May Assist Rescue Operations

-As the death toll rises higher every day, Chilean rescue teams move throughout cities of rubble looking for victims of the 8.8 earthquake that destroyed buildings and claimed the lives of nearly 1000 people thus far.
+As the death toll rises higher every day, Chilean rescue teams move throughout cities of rubble looking for victims of the 8.8 earthquakes that destroyed buildings and claimed the lives of nearly 1000 people thus far.
 “We are doing everything we can to find people in need of help and rescue”, stated a person aiding in the recovery and rescue effort in the South American nation.
 One method that could give rescuers the ability to mobilize and maximize rescue efforts is by using state-of-the-art GPS tracking system technology.

 GPS tracking can help Chilean rescuers in two ways: